Do you want to know what is a volley in soccer about?

 Basically, if you want to play at a higher level of competition, then you must also learn the half volley (among other skills as well)!

-Yoo, hoo!
-Here is a quick question.
-Do you want to maximise your understanding and know-how to imagine playing on a football field?
-Sounds like you need to plan ahead O_O
+Do you want to maximize your understanding and know-how to imagine playing on a football field?
+Sounds like you need to plan ahead.

 But planning to start to understand football and to be better skilled at it takes AGES!
 How on earth are you going to become a good footballer?